ahmadnajmi90/nexscholarsys/README.md

 - Visualize data with charts and graphs
 - Monitor upcoming events and recent activities

+### Hierarchical Research Field Structure

+The Nexscholar platform employs a sophisticated three-tier hierarchical system for organizing and managing research fields, ensuring data consistency and enabling powerful, structured filtering across the platform.

+**Three-Tier Architecture:**
+- **Field of Research** (Top Level): Broad academic disciplines (e.g., "Computer Science", "Biological Sciences", "Engineering")
+- **Research Area** (Middle Level): Specialized areas within each field (e.g., "Artificial Intelligence", "Machine Learning", "Data Science")
+- **Niche Domain** (Bottom Level): Specific specializations within each area (e.g., "Natural Language Processing", "Computer Vision", "Deep Learning")

+**Normalized Database Design:**
+Each level of the hierarchy is stored in its own dedicated database table (`field_of_research`, `research_area`, `niche_domain`) with proper foreign key relationships.
+This normalized approach ensures data integrity, eliminates redundancy, and enables efficient querying and management.

+**ID-Based Storage System:**
+User profiles do not store raw text for their research interests.
+Instead, they store combinations of IDs corresponding to their selections from the three hierarchical tables.
+For example, a user's research expertise might be stored as `["1-5-12", "2-8-23"]`, where each string represents `field_id-area_id-domain_id`.

+**Benefits:**
+- **Data Consistency**: Standardized terminology across all user profiles
+- **Efficient Filtering**: Fast, structured queries for finding users by specific research areas
+- **Scalability**: Easy addition of new research fields without affecting existing data
+- **Multilingual Support**: Text translations can be managed at the database level
+- **Analytics**: Precise tracking of research field popularity and trends

 ### Semantic Supervisor Matching
 - Find research supervisors using AI-powered semantic search
 - Match students with supervisors based on research interests